Sutton Hoo: The body in the ship-burial

+The man who was buried under Mound 1 cannot be identified,.
 Artefacts near the body have been identified as regalia, pointing to its being that of a king.
 Most of the suggestions for the occupant are East Anglian kings because of the proximity of the royal vill of Rendlesham.
 Since 1940, when H.M.
-Chadwick first ventured that the ship-burial was probably the grave of Rædwald, scholarly opinion divided between Rædwald and his son (or step-son) Sigeberht.
-The man who was buried under Mound 1 cannot be identified, but the identification with Rædwald still has widespread scholarly acceptance.
+Chadwick first ventured that the ship-burial was probably the grave of Rædwald, Rædwald has been considered the most likely candidate.
+The burial of his descendants in the mound cannot currently, however, be ruled out.